limbo666/DesktopFences/README.md

 -  **Added**:  Sound on custom message box appearance.

  ## 2.5.1.39
--  **Fixed**: Bug on start with Windows.
+-  **Fixed**: Bug on `Start with Windows`.
 The program now displays shortcuts correctly https://github.com/limbo666/DesktopFences/issues/6
 -  **Fixed**" Bug with `Options` and `About` screen that misplaced controls on scaled displays https://github.com/limbo666/DesktopFences/issues/5

 ---